St. Catherine's Class 2025 - 2026

 Art

 This half term, we will explore the skill of 'Drawing'.
-Using Edvard Much's 's work as inspriation, the children will develop their drawing skills focusing on using light and shade as well as looking at one and two point perspectives.
+Using Edvard Munch's 's work as inspriation, the children will develop their drawing skills focusing on using light and shade as well as looking at one and two point perspectives.

 The Scream, 1893 by Edvard Munch